Skip to content

 2017

-Suterra released the first-ever full-year mating disruption dispenser, targeting the citrus pest California Red Scale.
+Suterra released the first-ever full-year mating disruption dispenser, targeting the citrus pest California Red Scale (Aonidiella aurantii).

 2022